conradakunga/Blog/_posts/2026-01-14-chaining-constructors-in-visual-basicnet.md

 End class
 ```

-The refactoring was around the fact that the domain now required a person to have three names.
+The refactoring was around the fact that the domain now required a person to have **three names**.

 ```basic
 Public Sub New(Firstname as String, Surname as String, MiddleName as String)